Best Practices

 "interim": trueis spoken immediately. - Keep webhook response time under 5 seconds.
 If processing takes longer, stream an interim acknowledgement within the first second.

-See the Calls guide for the full streaming response format and handler examples.
+See the Calls guide for the full streaming response format, tool-calling examples, and troubleshooting tips.

 Security